emmcarr/blast/README.md

 blastn -db ../bowhead/bowhead_scaffold -num_threads 12 -evalue 0.00001 -max_target_seqs 4 -query $i -out $i.txt -outfmt "6 evalue pident qseqid qlen sseqid length sseq";
 done

 For each file, the code returned the top 5 hits for each allele for each sample at each locus.
+The -outfmt option for blastn allows you to customise the results file.
+I chose: evalue means Expected value pident means Percentage of identical matches qseqid means Query Seq-id qlen means Query sequence length sseqid means Subject Seq-id length means Alignment length sseq means Aligned part of subject sequence

 Therefore, I checked whether the top hit for each allele per sample was the same, which would give high support for the subject sequence being a match for the query sequences.